Build an Exit Intent Lightbox on the Cart Page

 3. Click IP address.

-Callout of the IP address option
+Callout of the IP address target option

-4. Input your IP address into the IP Address field.
+The IP address must be in the IPv4 format (x.x.x.x) and cannot include wildcards.
 To verify your IP address, you can input What is my IP address? into Google search to obtain it.

 Callout of the IP Address field and the SAVE button

-6. Click ACTIVATE.
+5. Click ACTIVATE.

 Callout of the ACTIVATE button

-A lightbox with a discount offer code appears atop the cart page of an online retail site
+A image-based lightbox with a discount offer code appears atop the cart page of an online retail site

 After you confirm that the action and experience fired as expected, return to the Experience Editor page in the Monetate platform, and then click PAUSE for the experience.
 Remove from the WHO settings the IP address target and restore the New visitors target.
 Configure the WHEN settings and then activate the experience.

-Exit Intent Lightbox Action Advanced Features
+Building an Advanced Exit Intent HTML Lightbox Action

-The Exit Intent Image Lightbox action built for this use case doesn't allow the visitor to click the click zone and go directly to your site's checkout flow.
-To accomplish this type of interactivity, you must add some basic JavaScript to the action.
+The Exit Intent Image Lightbox action built for this use case doesn't take the customer directly to your site's checkout flow when they click the lightbox's click zone.
+To accomplish this type of interactivity, you can build an Exit Intent HTML Lightbox action that includes buttons, interactive components, and the JavaScript required to control those components.

 1. Click COMPONENTS and then select Actions.